elvybean/yandiya-cbm-library/PROPOSAL.md

   - Pricing per Postcode for each pallet type
 - Parcel Details:
   - Pricing per Postcode

-The solution will require the following in some form of a storable format (CSV / SQL / Database files etc.):
-  - The dimensions of each pallet type and its maximum weight and height
-  - Full Product list; with each product ‘s inner carton and outer carton dimensions and weight.

 <p align="right">(<a href="#top">back to top</a>)</p>